(The CLSG)

 Any length of quotation can be displayed, though if a lot of short quotations are given consider whether they may be better run on in the text.
 In run-on quotes, indicate line divisions with a solidus / with space either side.

 Use references sparingly.
 At first citation give full details in a note (see templates below).
+For briefer references subsequently, the first citation may say something like ‘hereafter referred to as …’ If your footnotes are comprehensive a bibliographical list as found at the end of some lengthy works and monographs, will not be necessary.
 If it’s available use the Insert Footnote feature in MS Word (with Arabic number format) to create a linked reference.
 The superscript number for a footnote follows the punctuation or quotation mark.

 Give place (town) of publication if it isn’t London, or evident, e.g. Cambridge University Press does not need a preliminary ‘Cambridge’.